ordovas/ordovas.github.io/cv/README.md

 ### [Cognizant Technology Solutions Corp.](https://www.cognizant.com/)
 #### Associate Data Scientist *(May 2021 – Present)*
-Data Scientist associate in the Artificial Intelligence & Analytics guild. ​Participation in the following projects:
+Participation in projects involving Life Sciences, Insurance, Food quality control and Oil & gas companies.
+Some examples of my work are listed below.

-- Automatization of trade transactions calibration and validation:
+- Statistical and scientific experience:
-  - Creation of a pipelines to support client's transactions.
+  - Analyze survey multi dimensional data to make arguments based in data using Causal Inference techniques, Propensity Score Weighting or Bootstrapping.
+  - Maintenance of algorithms coded in python, implementing feedback requests from the users, product owner and experts.

+- Developer tasks:
-  - Developing DB connections and provided a solution able to run with a single function call.
+  - Developing MySQL DB connections in python.
+  - Handled CSV, XML (Jinja templates) to create reports and configuration files.
-  - Created automatic logs and coded test scripts to ensure stability and maintainability.
+  - Tested the business process and creating automatic logs and Unittests to ensure stability and maintainability.

 - Computer vision projects:
   - Built different Neural Networks and ML solutions to detect defects in objects of interest (using autoencoders or clustering, among other approaches).
   - Collaborated with team members to create API endpoints to put the solution in production.
+  - Created Azure Percept Computer Vison models (IoT device in preview phase) applied to object recognition use cases for an internal project.

+- Deployment experience:
-  - Deployed computer vision demos for different use cases in an Azure web app using Docker and Streamlit.
+  - Deployed AI demos in an Azure web app using Docker/Streamlit or Flask API.
+  - Collaborated with testing team to create API endpoints to productionize solutions.
+  - Designed a CI/CD in GitHub to connect input data from S3 buckets and automatically deploy Flask APIs in Docker containers pushed to ECR in AWS.

 - Mentoring:
   - Taught data science and computer vision concepts and applications to graduates.